nekoandco/catloafCoffee/_posts/2025-03-6-i-saw-the-tv-glow-and-it-terrified-me.md

 And there I was thinking guns and mental health issues posed the largest risks to our children’s safety. _What a fool I was!_

+<iframe width="560" height="315" src="https://www.youtube.com/embed/D7thOvSvC4E?si=TXlM0xkfesSl1PS5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-> Anti-trans political ads like this one were my introduction to trans people.
+<div class="caption">Anti-trans political ads like this one were my introduction to trans people.
 I don’t recall a single person around me taking issue with this sort of language being used to describe a group of human beings.
 Casual transphobia was just that—casual.
-No one thought anything of it.
+No one thought anything of it.</div>

 Having grown up in that world, it feels _personal_ seeing it at the forefront of today’s fascism.
 Those leading the charge against trans rights are just the sort of people I grew up around.
 Yet, I can’t say I am surprised.
 Every Sunday, I was told how important acceptance and forgiveness were, but I failed to ever observe those values in practice within the church.